ChrisKK04/game-website-5-flaws/security_report.md

 by using the flasks safe template-filter, which allows content to include HTML code for formatting.
 Critically, the safe filter also allows
 JavaScript.
 Now a user can leave a review for a game that includes JavaScript that could potentially steal another users cookies.
 The issue can be fixed by removing the safe filter and using a different one if needed.
-The fix is included below the line in the link.
+The fix is included behind the link and can be implemented by removing the first line in the link and adding the one below it.

   &nbsp;&nbsp;Images (XSS example alert-attack):
     &nbsp;&nbsp;&nbsp;&nbsp;<b>Before:</b>